 In paid plans, Zoom offers:

-- 24/7 ticket and live chat support in the Pro plan, and
+- Ticket and live chat support in the Pro plan with optional phone support (terms apply), and

-- 24/7 ticket, live chat, and phone support in the Business plan.
+- Ticket, live chat, and phone support in the Business and Enterprise plans.

 Discord vs Zoom: Discord is less controlled, while Zoom rose from scrutiny to stability